problems faced by women entrepreneurs

 1. Building a Support Network for Women Entrepreneurs

 • Finally, remember to give back to your network.
-Whenever you get a chance to help others, always come forward, this way you help create a cycle of mutual aid that benefits everyone.
+Whenever you get a chance to help others, always come forward; this way, you help create a cycle of mutual aid that benefits everyone.

 2. Prioritising Self-Care and Mental Health